-Fix synchronizing OST file errors when connecting with Exchange Server mailbox
+Fix OST Synchronization Error When Connecting with Exchange Server

-OST file being the core of your Outlook helps in storing all the data and synchronizes it with Exchange database.
+OST file being the core of your Outlook helps in storing and synchronizing all data with Exchange database.
 With OST file, one can work offline if there is no possibility of connecting to Exchanger Server.
 OST file gets automatically synchronized so all your offline work will be updated once the connection to Exchange Server is established properly.

 Here we are ascertaining methods which could be followed to overcome this problem.
 By properly following them you will be able to properly synchronize your Exchange mailbox.